kubeshop/testkube/docs/docs/4-test-types/container-executor.md

 ---
 # What is a Container Executor?

-TestKube container executor allows you to run your own container images for executing tests.
+The TestKube Container Executor allows you to run your own container images for executing tests.
 TestKube orchestrates the Tests using the container image as Kubernetes Jobs.

 The Test execution fails if the container exits with an error and succeeds when the container command successfully executes.

-In order to use container executor, create a new executor with `executor_type: container` and your custom type.
+In order to use the Container Executor, create a new executor with `executor_type: container` and your custom type.
 For example:

 ```yaml
 apiVersion: executor.testkube.io/v1